Posts

 While camping in O'Leno , we drove west for 20 miles to see the springs of Ichetucknee State Park.
 The amazing pool at the northern entrance didn't disappoint - the previous photo.
 Beautiful spot in a wild forest.
 This Florida state park gets crowded in the summer when many come for tubing, canoeing, or kayaking downriver.
 There were a few people when we arrived.
 There are eight springs in Ichetucknee - the word means "pond of the beaver".
 The main springs are Ichetucknee and Blue Hole.
 There is a cavern in the second one that certified divers can explore.
 The waters were freezing cold.
 Around here, the Spaniards built the Mission of San Martín de Timucua in 1608.
 Later came the phosphate mines, sawmills, and turpentine businesses.
 "Tram beds" from those days still exist throughout the park.
 We hiked the Blue Hole, Trestle Point, and Pine Ridge trails.
 They go to the old phosphate mine.
 On the way

-Camping and hiking in O'Leno State Park
+Camping and hiking in O'Leno State Park: Photos and information

 Image